johnnyrainbow/hell-pizza/README.md

 # hell-pizza-api-wrapper

-A node.js wrapper for the Hell Pizza API.
+A node.js wrapper for the New Zealand based Hell Pizza API.

 ## Installation